 The current legislative framework governing community councils is largely contained in the Local Government (Scotland) Act 1973, supplemented by the Local Government etc (Scotland) Act 1994.
 The 1973 Act sets out the purpose of a community council as being primarily that of a local representative body, whilst allowing community councils scope to become involved in other activities at their discretion.
 The legislation further requires that all local authorities should have in place a community council scheme for its area, and sets out some of the provisions that must be contained in the schemes.

-The original version of the red sandstone tenement rooftop header image on the 2011-2016 version of this site, the meetings poster, and similar documentation is by alisdair via flickr, and used in accordance with the Creative Commons Attribution 2.0 Generic license.
+The original version of the red sandstone tenement rooftop header image on the 2011-2016 version of this site, as used on the meetings poster during that period, and on similar related documentation, is by alisdair via flickr, and used in accordance with the Creative Commons Attribution 2.0 Generic license.